 He turned back to us.

-“Enjoy your evening folks but I wouldn’t go bothering the boss lady,” he said.
+“Enjoy your evening folks but I wouldn’t go bothering her,” he said.
 His voice sounded different.
 His expression was softer.

 A woman approached him and called something Into his ear.
 He put his arm around her and headed off to his card game.